YavorIT/TelerikAcademyHomeworks/README.md

-# TelerikAcademyHomeworks
+# TelerikHomeworksBefore

-All of my Homeworks from the academy
+All of my Homeworks before the academy